emlid/emlid-docs/docs/reach/rtk/specs.md

 ### 3D model

 This 3D model can be used as a reference for case design.
-Please note that Reach comes in protective heatshrink that increases its outer dimensions slightly.
+Please note that Reach Module comes in protective heatshrink that increases its outer dimensions slightly.

 <script src="https://embed.github.com/view/3d/emlid/hardware/master/Reach.STL"></script>